containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-03-what-is-promise-in-javascript-javascript-tutorial/index.md

 description: 'What is Promise in JavaScript?
 A promise is a block of code that gives the end result of an asynchronous operation such as pending, completed or rejected.'
 date: 2023-03-03T00:00:00+00:00
 author: muhammadmustafa
 summary: 'What is Promise in JavaScript?
-A promise is a block of code that gives the end result of an asynchronous operation such as pending, completed or rejected.'
+A promise is a block of code that gives the end result of an asynchronous operation such as completed or rejected.'
 url: /what-is-promise-in-javascript-javascript-tutorial/